 A parenting plan should reflect the interests and the needs of the child.
 A parenting plan can also help to reduce conflict between parents by setting out clear guidelines and expectations.
 Reducing conflict is important.
 Research shows that children’s chances of coping successfully with their parents’ separation or divorce are better if their parents co-operate with each other.

-A parenting plan should have enough detail to be useful, yet enough flexibility to be realistic.
+This plan should have enough detail to be useful, yet enough flexibility to be realistic.
 Consider the age of your child and how well you can work with the other parent when thinking about how specific your parenting plan should be.
-A parenting plan can minimize conflict by clearly setting out guidelines and expectations.
+A properly prepared plan can minimize conflict by clearly setting out guidelines and expectations.